SolaceLabs/pubsubplus-cf-dev/README.md

 At the end you will have these VMs:

 * cli-tools for providing a reliable environment to run the scripts of this project.
- - 1GB of ram or less, just enough to run some scripts.
+ - Tested with 512mb of ram, just enough to run some scripts.
+You may want to increase the ram if you want to test applications from this VM.
 You can adjust ram in [config.yml](cli-tools/config.yml)
 * PCF Dev for hosting the solace service broker and applications
- - Size to your liking, defaults of PCF are ok, you can make it bigger if you want larger space for your apps.
+ - Tested with 4GB, but you can size to your liking if you want larger space for your apps.
 * BOSH-lite for hosting VMRs
  - Size as recommended below to fit the VMRs